 - We camped at the Township Park for $20 per night, but there are other campgrounds as well.

-- We also ran the Fossil Ledges Trail to the northern shore of the island.
-This was a lot of fun because the trail was flooded and at times was deep enough to touch the bottom of the Jeep.
+- We also ran the Fossil Ledges Trail to the island’s northern shore.
+This was a lot of fun because the trail was flooded and, at times, was deep enough to touch the bottom of the Jeep.

 Fins & Things in Moab, Utah